OCA/product-attribute/product_restricted_type/readme/DESCRIPTION.md

 This module adds 'restricted_product_type' to product_category model.
-With this optional selection field 'restricted_product_type' should have the same values as in the product.template, 'type' field.
+With this optional selection field, 'restricted_product_type' should have the same values as in the product.template, 'type' field.

-A constrain is also established in the product so that when the 'type' defined in the product does not match with the 'restricted_product_type' defined in the product category it raises a Validation Error.
+A constraint is also established in the product so that when the 'type' defined in the product does not match with the 'restricted_product_type' defined in the product category it raises a Validation Error.